Matsudaira Sadanobu: Early career

 At the age of 17, he was adopted by Matsudaira Sadakuni, the daimyō of Shirakawa Domain in Mutsu Province, over the objections of the Tayasu clan, which was thus left without an heir.
 This issue arose the following year, and although Sadanobu petitioned to be reinstated with the Tayasu clan, Shogun Ieshige, at the instigation of Tanuma Okitsugu refused, and the clan remained without a leader for over a decade.
-In the meantime, Sadanobu succeeded to the head of the 100,000 koku Shirakawa Domain in late 1783 following his stepfather's protracted illness.
+In the meantime, Sadanobu succeeded to the head of the 100,000 koku Shirakawa Domain in late 1783 following his adopted father's protracted illness.
 He was immediately faced with his domain's economically disastrous position: of 110,000 koku that it was supposed to be able to produce, 108,600 had been reported "lost".
 Sadanobu worked ceaselessly to fix the economic situation in Shirakawa, finally saving it and bringing its finances and agriculture back to stability.

 Sadanobu was also faced with issues caused by the Great Tenmei famine from 1782 to 1788.
 This had been caused by a combination of poor weather, volcanic eruptions and the mercantilist policy implemented by Tanuma Okitsugu intended to commercialize agriculture and thus increase tax income.
 Despite repeated failure of the rice crop, the government continued to insist on payment of taxes in rice, which led to famine in northern Japan, riots, and the bankruptcy of many of the northern domains.
 In previous famines, rice which had been stored in Edo had been used to provide famine relief, but under Tanuma, these reserves had already been sold off.
 Sadanobu prevented famine in Shirakawa by obtaining rice from Echigo Province and from Aizu Domain, which had been little affected by the crop failures, and earned great praise for his famine relief measures.